anomaly/prestans-docs/source/install.rst

 * Python 2.7
 * WSGI compliant server environment (`Apache <http://httpd.apache.org>`_ + `mod_wsgi <http://modwsgi.googlecode.com>`_, or `Google AppEngine <https://developers.google.com/appengine/>`_, etc).
-* WebOb 1.2.3 (should be installed as a dependency, AppEngine already provided WebOb)
+* WebOb 1.2.3 (if you're using PyPI this should be installed as a dependency, AppEngine already provides WebOb)
-* You may optionally need SQLAlchemy or AppEngine.
+* You may optionally need SQLAlchemy or AppEngine Datastore.

-We provide client side integration tools; all Javascript code is dependant on the Google Closure tools.
+:doc:`client` talks about client side integration with Google Closure projects.

 We mostly test on latest releases of `Ubuntu Server <http://www.ubuntu.com/download/server>`_, and Google's `AppEngine <https://developers.google.com/appengine/>`_.

 Starting your project
 =====================

 For deployment under Apache
 ---------------------------